FabricFolding: Learning Efficient Fabric Folding without Expert Demonstrations: METHOD

 \subsection{Multi-primitive Policy Fabric Unfolding}

 While dynamic actions can efficiently unfold fabrics but cannot entirely unfold complex garments like long-sleeved T-shirt, quasi-static actions are preferable for delicately handling fabrics but are inefficient.
-We propose combining both quasi-static and dynamic motion to ensure efficient unfurling of a random fabric configuration as much as possible.

-FabricFolding utilizes the RGBD image output from the top RealSense 435i camera to calculate the current fabric coverage.
-When the coverage is below a certain threshold ($S_1$), the robotic arms employ dynamic fling action to unfold the fabric efficiently.
-As the coverage increases and exceeds $S_1$, the system mainly uses quasi-static actions such as pick \& place and pick \& drag to operate the fabric.
-Finally, when the coverage is above ($S_2$), the robotic arms rely solely on quasi-static actions to fine-tune the fabric.
-For long-sleeved T-shirt with most sleeves covered or shrunk inside the cloth, the robotic arms execute pick \& drag action to increase the fabric coverage.
-Moreover, the pick \& place action is also a quasi-static manipulation used to sufficiently smooth the fabric.
-The action policy selection is shown below:
+To efficiently manipulate the fabric into a desired configuration, we utilize a combination of quasi-static and dynamic primitives that are capable of delicate handling and efficient unfolding, respectively.